-Sen. Amy Klobuchar (D-MN) announced on February 10, 2019 that she’s running for the Democratic Party’s 2020 presidential nomination and dropped out on March 2, 2020.
+Sen. Amy Klobuchar (D-MN) announced on February 10, 2019 that she was running for the Democratic Party’s 2020 presidential nomination and dropped out on March 2, 2020.

 The former prosecutor has not been especially outspoken about marijuana, but her support for certain reform legislation has earned her a “B” grade from NORML.
 Here’s more on where she stands on the issue.

 This piece was last updated on March 2, 2020 to include the candidate’s statements and policy actions on marijuana since joining the race.
 It will continue to be updated on a rolling basis.

 Klobuchar hasn’t introduced any cannabis bills herself, but she has signed onto a handful of pieces of marijuana legislation that her colleagues have filed.

 In the 116th Congress, she cosponsored legislation to protect banks that service state-legal cannabis businesses from being penalized by federal regulators and a bill to expand research into marijuana and its constituents.

 She’s a cosponsor of the Strengthening the Tenth Amendment Through Entrusting States (STATES) Act, which would amend the Controlled Substance Act to exempt states that have legalized cannabis from federal intervention.
 That bill was sponsored by presidential rival Sen. Elizabeth Warren (D-MA).

 The former prosecutor also put her name on measures designed to expand research into marijuana by increasing the number of facilities permitted to cultivate cannabis for research purposes and require relevant federal agencies to reassess whether cannabidiol (CBD) should remain a controlled substance.
 Another proposal she cosponsored would remove CBD and “CBD-rich plants” from the definition of marijuana under federal law.